crimpdeq/book/src/assembly.md

      ![ESP32-C3 Connections](assets/esp32c3_connections.png)

+    4. [Optional] Sodler the voltage divider:
+       1. Solder one end of the 33kOhm resistor to the `B+` pin on the ESP32-C3-DevKit-RUST-1.
+       2. Join the other end of the 33kOhm resistor and one end of the 10kOhm resistor together, and connect that junction to `GPIO1` on the ESP32-C3-DevKit-RUST-1.
+       3. Solder the remaining end of the 10kOhm resistor to `GND`.
-    4. Verify all the connections with a multimeter.
+    5. Verify all the connections with a multimeter.
 4. Adapt the Scale Case:
    1. Create space for the USB connector.
        - I did this by placing the devkit, marking the space that I needed with a pen and then, heating a knife and melting the case.